-- Demolition will predominantly by completed top-down methodologies; - Mechanical demolition will be used either working from the slab on ground reaching up to the height of structure; or - Mechanical demolition with excavators working on top of the structure progressively demolishing level by level. - Using appropriate tools and machinery to demolish items; - Removal of underground services to 1.5m below ground level at Westmead; - Managing waste and recycling; and - Making safe for handover.
+- o Demolition will predominantly by completed top-down methodologies; - Mechanical demolition will be used either working from the slab on ground reaching up to the height of structure; or - Mechanical demolition with excavators working on top of the structure progressively demolishing level by level. - Managing waste and recycling; and - Making safe for handover. - Using appropriate tools and machinery to demolish items; - Managing waste and recycling; and - Making safe for handover.